domhabersack/domhabersack.com/_posts/2012-07-27-on-lazy-journalism.md

 title: On lazy journalism
 categories: ["Rant"]
 excerpt: Some bogus “journalism” led to me inappropriately being quoted on the death of a former colleague.
-hero_alt: A lion yawning.
+heroAlt: A lion yawning.
-hero_caption: Without proper research, “news” becomes sensational and hurtful with little regard to the people involved.
+heroCaption: Without proper research, “news” becomes sensational and hurtful with little regard to the people involved.
 ---
 A few weeks ago Alan McCandlish, a Kiwi and former colleague of mine, died basejumping in Switzerland.
 Many friends paid tribute to him on social media, most of them via Facebook.
 I, on the other hand, took a slightly more “public” approach and sent out a tweet: